qqquan/carnd_t1p3_BehavioralCloning/README.md

 The SW design splits training and data-processing into two separate modules: model.py, util_qDatasetManager.py.
 The simulation interfacing is in drive.py.

 Scalability and portability is a key focus on the SW architecture design.
 The code runs on either AWS server or personal computer transparently.
 Even though the recorded dataset uses absolute local full path, the DatasetManager converts all to relative paths for the local machine.
 Therefore, additional recovery data can easily be stacked to a path list, and the code can run on both AWS and computer with a same dataset package.
 Hyper-parameter tunning is also supported through command-line arguments.
+The model.py also support easy swap of different model architectures for comparison.

 - model.py

-    - Define network architecture
+    - Define network architecture.
     - Provide command line arguments for tuning batch_size, epoch, left-right image offset, etc

 - util_qDatasetManager.py